Children's Dental Anesthesia in Yuma, AZ

 Is general anesthesia safe?

-The American Academy of Pediatric Dentistry and the American Dental association endorse sedation dentistry as a safe and effective option to enhance patient comfort in completing necessary dental procedures.
-At Yuma Dentistry 4 Kids (YD4K), a board-certified dental anesthesiologist will be monitoring your child’s vital signs throughout their procedure to ensure they are safely sedated.
+The American Academy of Children's Dentistry and the American Dental association endorse sedation dentistry as a safe and effective option to enhance patient comfort in completing necessary dental procedures.
+At Yuma Dentistry 4 Kids, a board-certified dental anesthesiologist will be monitoring your child’s vital signs throughout their procedure to ensure they are safely sedated.

 We offer in-office general anesthesia!

-At Yuma Dentistry 4 Kids (YD4K) we are dedicated to helping your child maintain a healthy smile.
-To schedule an appointment for your child with one of our dentists or to learn more about sedation dentistry, please click HERE.
+At Yuma Dentistry 4 Kids we are dedicated to helping your child maintain a healthy smile.
+To schedule an appointment for your child with one of our Children's dentists or to learn more about sedation dentistry, please click HERE or call us at (928) 726-6023.